 How Implants Support Bridges

 This type of dental bridge is supported by dental implants instead of natural teeth.
-A sufficient number of implants must be used to ensure the dental bridge will be well-anchored.
-This depends on the number of teeth missing, the placement of the bridge, and whether you have any neuromuscular dentistry issues that could put adverse stress on the dental bridge.
+A sufficient number of implants must be used to ensure the dental bridge will be well-anchored, and this will depend on the number of teeth missing, the placement of the bridge, and whether you have any neuromuscular dentistry issues that could put undue stress on the dental bridge.
 Two implants are used for two or three missing teeth, while a bridge replacing four missing teeth may require two or three implants.

 An implant-supported bridge is used for patients who are missing more than one tooth in sequence.
 It is also used for areas of the mouth where there is too much pressure placed on individual implants.
 By connecting the crowns and creating a well-supported bridge, the pressure exerted when chewing, clenching, or grinding your teeth is distributed over the entire bridge instead of placing too much stress on the individual implants.